 Long-Term Rental Accommodation In Argentina

 Now, if you’re planning to live and work from Argentina like me, accommodation is going to be your biggest expense.
 Particularly in Buenos Aires.
-Yet fear not, Argentina’s rental market is actually much cheaper than Colombia’s.
+Yet, fear not, Argentina’s rental market is actually much cheaper than Colombia’s.

 Just like everywhere else in the world, Argentina has Airbnb.
-And the prices are cheaper on a per apartment basis than other locals like Medellin in Colombia, but the apartments in Argentina will be smaller.
+And the prices are cheaper on a per apartment basis than other locals like Medellin in Colombia.
+But the apartments in Argentina will be smaller.
 If you’re single and a solo traveler, smaller is no problem and you’ll have ample space.
-But I wouldn’t want to live with a partner in an apartment that’s the average for Buenos Aires.
+But, I wouldn’t want to live with a partner in an apartment that’s the average for Buenos Aires.

 If you’re wanting to save even more money, lets say you’re just starting to get into the ‘digital nomad’ thing and you’ve got a tight budget, strike a cash deal with your Airbnb landlord once you’ve found a place you like.
-You’ll find most Argentines want USD cash and will give you hefty discounts if you have access to USD $100 bills in pristine condition.
+You’ll find most Argentines want USD cash and they will give you hefty discounts, if you have access to USD $100 bills in pristine condition.

 With cash, you can get some great places around BA for about $500 USD per month!